Emulator Issues #4570

 magumagu9: Maybe this might be related to https://github.com/dolphin-emu/dolphin/blob/master/Source/Core/VideoCommon/VertexShaderManager.cpp#L372 , i.e. that we somehow end up with slightly incorrect texture coordinates because the vertices are shifted by 1/6 of a pixel?

 #25 Updated by NeoBrainX almost 5 years ago

 For what it's worth, I just found this in my Dropbox: https://dl.dropboxusercontent.com/u/10060691/2013-11-02_17-21-03_small_shared.jpg

 It shows hwfifoplayer running the fifolog posted by Billiard26 above on my Wii.
 Looks kind of odd, but better than most of the Dolphin-rendered images, I guess :p

-#26 Updated by Autoran1 over 4 years ago
+#26 Updated by Autoran1 almost 5 years ago

 Tried the latest revision from here